-If you’re worried about your event clients ripping you off, there are a few things you can do to protect your hard work, business and bank account.
-Here are 3 tips to safeguard yourself when clients don’t pay:
+If you’re worried about your event clients not paying, there are a few things you can do to protect your hard work, event business and bank account.
+In today’s episode of EventPlanning BlueprintTV, I share 3 tips to safeguard yourself from event planning clients that don’t pay.

 Tip #1 — Review your billing practices.

 As any business owner will tell you, building a business is about learning from your mistakes and finding a system that works for you.
 Instead of requesting a deposit at the beginning of the planning stages, have a payment calendar that divides your work into three or four payments.

 When each portion of work is complete, invoice your client.
 Then, once the payment is received, move forward with the next stage of planning.

 Event expert, Simone Benson, suggests charging a (non-refundable) retainer rather than a deposit.
 She points out that it’s important that the client understands that it’s non-refundable before they sign the event contract.
 With over 36 years of running an event planning business, Simone advises (this is how she’s built a reputable and successful business) that you charge a 25 hour retainer (25hrs x hourly planning fee) before you start planning the event.

 If any portion of the retainer is not used during the planning phase, it’s rolled over to the event day hours (Simone charges a higher rate for event day management).
 She deducts her time from the retainer until it’s used, at which point she invoices her clients monthly for her planning time, which is due upon receipt.

 This protects Simone’s time and business because it ensures she’s paid before the work is done and before the day of the event.